-As you walk between Sixth and Seventh Street you might notice the bronze statue of a woman getting ready to fire a six-pound canon ball across Congress Avenue.
-If you’re anything like me, you’ve asked yourself where that canon ball is headed.
+As you walk between Sixth and Seventh Street you might notice the bronze statue of a woman getting ready to fire a six-pound cannonball across Congress Avenue.
+If you’re anything like me, you’ve asked yourself where that cannonball is headed.
 The answer is into the side of the General Land Office Building that stood in its way in 1842.
 The woman is Angelina Eberly, known as “The Savior of Austin.”
-This statue marks the exact spot where she fired a canon shot that once preserved Austin as the state capital.
+This statue marks the exact spot where she fired a cannon shot that once preserved Austin as the state capital.

 So why did Eberly want to blow a giant hole in the General Land Office Building?

 Apparently, in the America of the late 19th century, the primary symbol of political authority lay in government archives carefully maintained in the capital of each state.
 Similarly, the Republic of Texas archives had been kept since 1839 at the General Land Office building in the small frontier town of Austin, after Stephan F. Austin—which had recently changed it’s name from Waterloo to reflect its new status as the republic’s capital.

 From the first days of the Republic, the Texas congress had favored a plan to build a planned city as its capital somewhere in the strategic center of Texas.
 However, Sam Houston—who will from here on be considered the villain of this story for the purposes of our narrative, in spite of his patriotic service at the Battle of San Jacinto—had hatched an ego-maniacal plan to move the capital to his precious namesake city of Houston.
 Using his authority as President, Sam Houston blocked congress plans and had the archive moved to Houston.